African hawk-eagle: Vocalizations

 The African hawk-eagle is generally silent outside breeding season.
 Its main call is melodious fluting klooee.
 The call is perhaps most often recorded in contact between pair members.
 The call is sometimes considered not unlike that of the often sympatric Wahlberg's eagle (Hieraaetus wahlbergi) but that of the African hawk-eagle tends to be less drawn out and more mellow in tone.
 The main call may be repeated or develop into klu-klu-klu-kleeee or kluu-kluu-kluu with variations.
 This extended call may be given both during courtship and in moments of aggression, such as when driving away other raptors near their nest.
 Often, African hawk-eagles call on near nest including repeated kweeooo or ko-ko-kweroo, which seemed to be repeated during nest construction and repair.
 A farther variation, a kwaak, may be made by both of a pair when they are excited near the nest.
 A squealing skweeyra call by the female is a probable food solicitation call when she sees the male.
-In additional, various squawks, clucks and softer notes, sometimes being considered as “conversational” or “intimate” calls.
+In additional, various squawks, clucks and softer notes, sometimes being considered as "conversational" or "intimate" calls.
 Feathered eaglets tend to solicits food with a high pitched insistent wee-yik wee-yik, wee-yik call.

 Distribution and habitat

 The African hawk-eagle is found across much of sub-Saharan Africa.
 The farthest north the species ranges is in eastern Eritrea and adjacent areas of Ethiopia, after a substantial gap, the range resumes almost throughout southern Ethiopia.
-The African hawk-eagle tends to be scarce to rare in West Africa with much study of the details due to their local extreme scarcity.
-Here the species may be found into southern Senegal, The Gambia, Guinea-Bissau, eastern Guinea, northernmost Sierra Leone, Cote d’Ivoire, Burkina Faso, the northern portions of Ghana, Togo and Benin and north-central Nigeria.
+The African hawk-eagle is rare in West Africa, leading to a lack of study.
+Here the species may be found into southern Senegal, The Gambia, Guinea-Bissau, eastern Guinea, northernmost Sierra Leone, Côte d'Ivoire, Burkina Faso, the northern portions of Ghana, Togo and Benin and north-central Nigeria.
 In central and East Africa, the range of the African hawk-eagle includes southern Chad, southern Sudan, where they tend to be fairly rare, South Sudan, west Somalia, the central and southern portions of the Democratic Republic of the Congo and essentially all of Uganda, Kenya and Tanzania.
 This species is found throughout the northern nations (within favorable habitats) of southern Africa including Angola, Zambia, Mozambique, Malawi, Zimbabwe, north-central Namibia, northern and eastern Botswana and northeastern South Africa, north of the Orange River.
 The species is gone or nearly so from Eswatini, with the last confirmed breeding having been in 2002.
 Despite claims of the species as far as the Cape Province in South Africa, this is almost certainly due to records of vagrants and no population likely exists in southern South Africa.